chayangirdhar/AniWorld/README.md

 Most configurations are in `setting.py`.
 I set many `setting` configuration with my environment variables (such as: `SECRET_KEY`, `database`) and they did NOT been submitted to the `GitHub`.
 You can change these in the code with your own configuration or just add them into your environment variables.

-If you want to use `sqlite3` as databse uncomment it in `Animeapp/setting.py` or Modify it with database settings, as following:
+If you want to use `sqlite3` as database uncomment it in `Animeapp/setting.py` or Modify it with database settings, as following:

 ```python
 DATABASES = {